North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Buttercup & Alpha's Bull Calf Jan 2018

 We had the opportunity to purchase two Mini Highland cross heifers to start a beef herd to compliment our dairy herd.
 They were so shy but quickly learned to love brushing time.
+(We later sold them.)

 We were excited to find wild Huckleberries growing all over our property.
 We hadn't seen any the year before.
 We picked nearly every day during the season.
 We also planted a big garden.
 It was our best attempt yet.

-North Idaho Huckleberries on North Woods Homestead
+North Idaho Huckleberries on North Woods Homestead, North Idaho, A2A2MiniJerseys.com

 We came across a small AJCA registered A2/A2 Jersey, Bella, needing a home with other cows.
 She joined us in August 2017 and we bred her to a Polled A2/A2 Mini Jersey bull for June 2018.